Coronavirus in Singapore

 For business owners and employers, it seems reasonable to adhere to recommendations given by the Singapore government within the DORSCON programme, especially if you have offices in countries with registered cases of coronavirus:

-- You must conduct daily health checks at offices, require your employees to pass regular temperature-taking at least twice daily.
+- In case telecommuting is not possible, you must conduct daily health checks at offices, require your employees to pass regular temperature-taking at least twice daily.
 Designate a staff member to monitor whether workers and visitors have respiratory symptoms such as a cough or runny nose.
 Anyone with a fever or who is unwell should leave the office immediately and visit a doctor;

 - Your company is encouraged to cancel or postpone crowded events;

-- Business trips to China and personal communication with people recently arrived from China are best cancelled.
+- Business trips to contaminated countries and personal communication with people recently arrived from such territories are best cancelled for now.